 Gen Z marketing requires more than simply selling a product.

-Born between 1996 and 2010, this generation is value-conscious and drawn to brands that “keep it real.”
+Born between 1996 and 2010, this generation is value-conscious and drawn to brands that are authentic.

 Who is Gen Z?

 Having grown up with smartphones, the internet, and social media, these digital natives are more likely to buy from brands that have established clear values, are inclusive, and have a strong online community.

 So, if you haven’t started thinking about this younger generation, 2024 is the perfect time to start.

 With a few strategies tailored specifically to Gen Z, you can tap into their audience and create content they’ll engage with — without alienating your current customers.

 Ready to create a solid Gen Z marketing strategy?
 Learn from Gen Z expert, Larry Milstein, in this free video workshop (or keep reading, below):

 In order to connect with this generation of digital experts, you'll need to keep these five strategies in mind:

 #1: Establish Clear Values & Mission

 Before marketing to Gen Z, it’s important to establish your brand's values and mission.
 Why?